a8t/psr/content/review-of-philippine-history/4-philippine-revolution-1896.md

 At any rate, the revolution asserted the sovereignty of the Filipino people, the protection and promotion of civil liberties, the confiscation of the friar estates, and the elimination of theocratic rule.

-# The Katipunan Revolution Betrayed by the Liberal Bourgeoisie
+# The Filipino People Betrayed by the Liberal Bourgeoisie

 ## Aguinaldo's Usurping